aavarvdXD/Halyra-IDE/README.md

 ```bash
 python main.py
 ```
-In other cases you may need to use python3 or py instead of python, you could also download the exe in the release tab(only for windows, sadly)
+In other cases you may need to use `python3` or `py` instead of `python`, you could also download the exe in the release tab(only for windows, sadly)